pandersen-uncharted/facets-v4/DEVELOPMENT.md

 ## Usage

-The documentation is not hosted anywhere at the moment but can be accessed by building the project and running the `facets-docs` package.
+Examples are hosted at https://unchartedsoftware.github.io/facets/basic.html but can also be built locally by building the project and running the
+`facets-docs` package.